 Hi!
 I write books about kids finding their place in the world.
 Even as a young girl, I was always trying to find my place.
 The right book is a way of doing that.
 I’ll never forget how I felt reading A Wrinkle in Time.
 I immediately felt a connection with Meg Murry and her thick glasses and mouth full of braces.
 Meg Murry was fiercely independent.
 She did not try to be like anyone else.
 Armed with her own smarts and imperfect love, she saved her father and she saved the world.
 It made me think, If Meg Murry could be so brave, then maybe…just maybe…

 Growing up, my world was colored by my grandparents’ stories.
 My grandmother Irene’s experience of immigrating to a confusing and often prejudiced new world.
 And my grandmother, Miriam, who with my Aunt Hazel ran a farm and raised three girls all on their own.

 So these are my stories.
 Stories of kids losing everything in the hopes of gaining everything.
-I hope that when you read them, maybe you will see a little of your own self in Ruby and Ahmed and Petra and Jožko, and you will realize how truly brave you are!
+I hope that when you read them, maybe you will see a little of your own self in Ruby & Ahmad and Sitara & Izzy–and you will realize how truly brave you are!

 Jeanne Zulick Ferruolo is the author of A Galaxy of Sea Stars and Ruby in the Sky, which earned two starred reviews and which Booklist called “quietly magical.”
 Her newest middle grade novel, Each of Us a Universe will be published on February 1, 2022.

 Jeanne is also a volunteer with IRIS-Integrated Refugee & Immigrant Services in New Haven, Connecticut.
 She lives in Ellington, Connecticut, with her husband, Paul and her children Andrew, Sophia, as well as her writing pal, Meadow the Wonder Pup!